 Students will apply to SIS, then enroll directly at The Graduate Institute for both weeks of the program and, upon successful completion of the course, will receive credit from the Institute to be articulated on their AU transcripts.

 Program dates: June 22 - July 3

 AU tuition, international airfare, accommodation and most meals.

 The interdisciplinary nature of the program is designed for graduate students with an interest in international trade, development, and international organizations, and is ideal for those who wish to improve their knowledge and expertise of current issues in WTO negotiations.

 Students are required to make their own travel arrangements to and from Geneva and must find their own accommodations for the duration of the two week program.
 More details can be found in the program guide.

 Application and Deadlines

-As part of the review process, the Faculty Advisor may invite students to meet with him to discuss the submitted application.
+As part of the review process, the Faculty Advisor may invite students to meet in order to discuss the submitted application.
 Once admitted to the Program by SIS, students receive notification via e-mail.
 At that time, students will be required to submit a non-refundable deposit of $250 to SIS, through a check or money order made payable to American University, to secure their place in the Program.

 Students must read the entire program guide before applying.
 The program

 guide will be made available in the Forms section of this website.